Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 Sturgeon are available during Summer and Winter only, from 6 AM to 7 PM.
 They don’t spawn in Spring or Fall, and they vanish from the spawn pool the moment the in-game clock ticks past 7 PM, even if you’re mid-cast.

-In our testing the sweet spot was 10 AM to 4 PM.
-Earlier than that we still pulled bream and carp on most casts, and after 5 PM the catch rate dropped because lower-level lake fish like bullhead crowd the spawn table at dusk.
+The practical sweet spot is 10 AM to 4 PM.
+Earlier in the morning the lake serves up more bream and carp, and after 5 PM the sturgeon rate drops as lower-level lake fish like bullhead crowd the spawn table at dusk.

 Aim for the long midday window.

 Beebom’s sturgeon guide notes that rainy summer days bias the spawn table toward sturgeon.
-That matched what we saw across two in-game summers, but we still pulled sturgeon on dry days.
+Sturgeon still appear on dry days, though.
 Rain helps.
 It isn’t a hard requirement.

 Skip Rain Totems in Winter.

-We tried both seeded weather and natural Winter days, and the catch rate was the same within rounding error, so save the totems for Summer or legendary fish runs instead of trying to force Winter weather you don’t actually need.
+Winter rain has no meaningful effect on the sturgeon catch rate, so save the totems for Summer or legendary fish runs instead of trying to force Winter weather you don’t actually need.

 #How to Catch Sturgeon (Best Rod and Tackle)